solintllc-robert/dayone-utilities/README.md

 The scripts included are:
 - add_file_to_dayone.py: imports a text, image, or PDF file into Day One
-- backup_dayone.py: generates an encrypted full or incremental backup of all journals in Day One.
 - [parse_evernote.py](#parse-evernote): imports an Evernote export

 Note: This code is in no way related to or endorsed by those Day One nor Evernote.
 I doubt if they even know this code exists.

 ## Installation